ladjs/superagent/docs/index.md

 ### Response Content-Type

 The Content-Type response header is special-cased, providing `res.type`, which is void of the charset (if any).
 For example the Content-Type of "text/html; charset=utf8" will provide "text/html" as `res.type`, and the `res.charset` property would then contain "utf8".
+All type parameters are also available in `res.typeParams`.

 ### Response status